loraa23/CS-351-Group-Project/README.md

 **Q5:** How will your group divide your role in the Group Project?

 **Example:**
-*Mauricio - Backend, Justin - Project Lead, Claudia - Frontend.*
+*Lora - Project Lead, Rishi - Backend, Hibatul - Frontend.*
 ---

 # Tech Stacks

 **Q6:** Which tech stacks will your group use?
 (Django + React or Flask + React)

+We will be using Django + React tech stack

 ---
 # Full Stack Group Project Track